-Mark writes and teaches a broad spectrum of SAS Foundation programming classes, and is proud to announce his first book, “Mastering the SAS® DS2 Procedure: Advanced Data Wrangling Techniques” published by SAS Press and available on Amazon.
+Mark writes and teaches a broad spectrum of SAS Foundation programming classes, and is proud to announce his first book, “Mastering the SAS® DS2 Procedure: Advanced Data Wrangling Techniques”.

 When he isn’t writing, teaching, or posting “Jedi SAS Tricks” here on the SAS Learning Post, Mark enjoys playing with his grand and great-grandchildren, hanging out at the beach and reading science fiction novels.
-His secret obsession is flying toys – kites, rockets, drones – and though he cunningly tries to convince Lori that they are for the grandkids, she isn’t buying it.
+His secret obsession is flying toys – kites, rockets, drones – and though he usually tries to convince Lori that they are for the grandkids, she isn’t buying it.
 Mark lives in Toano, VA with his wife, Lori, and their cat, the amazing Tiger Man.
-You can follow him on Twitter @SASJedi or connect on Facebook or LinkedIn
+To connect with Mark, check out his SAS Press Author page, follow him on Twitter @SASJedi or connect on Facebook or LinkedIn.

 I was answering questions about SAS in a forum the other day, and it struck me how much easier it ...